What do I need to know before I travel?

 Rare side effects

-Rarely, serious complications occur after receiving the yellow fever vaccine.
+Rarely, serious complications can occur after receiving the yellow fever vaccine.
 These are more common in those over 60 years of age.
 These include:

 • over 60 years of age = 2.2 cases per 100,000 doses of vaccine administered